Postage stamps and postal history of Burma: Independence

 On 4 January 1948 Burma became an independent republic as the Union of Burma and stamps were issued in that name until 1973.
 From 1974 stamps were marked Socialist Republic of the Union of Burma, and from 1990 Union of Myanmar.
+After The Multi-Party Democracy General Elections, special postage stamp issued on November 7, 2010, which shown THE REPUBLIC OF THE UNION OF MYANMAR until now.
+But the special postage stamps were issued a series of BIRD SPECIES NATIVE TO MYANMAR marked just MYANMAR.